 - Instances of modified work to accommodate employees recovering from injury or illness

 These metrics all have a direct impact on productivity so you can use them to show that your organization is losing less time to injury and illness.
 Learn more about ways you can measure productivity.

 Reduced non-compliance costs

 If your workplace is found to be in violation of the OHSA or regulations by the MLTSD, they can issue ticket fines and stop work orders.
 On-site tickets for OHSA violations generally range from $250 to $350 for workers, $450 to $550 for supervisors and $550 to $650 for employers.

 The MLTSD may also initiate a prosecution for violations or failure to comply with an order.
-If convicted of an offence, the maximum fine for an individual is $100,000 and/or imprisonment for up to 12 months, and the maximum fine for a corporation is $1,500,000.
+The maximum fines are:

 By keeping your workplace safe and compliant, you can avoid costs associated with stop work orders, fines, and convictions.